davvid/git-cola-debian/README.md

 git-cola's dependencies when upgrading.
 Re-installing ensures that the Python modules provided by Homebrew will be properly set up.

+A quick fix when upgrading to newer versions of XCode or macOS is to reinstall pyqt5.

+    brew reinstall pyqt@5

+You may also need to relink your pyqt installation:

+    brew link pyqt@5

 This is required when upgrading to a modern (post-10.11 El Capitan) Mac OS X.
 Homebrew now bundles its own Python3 installation instead of using the system-provided default Python.

+If the "brew reinstall" command above does not work then re-installing from scratch using the instructions below should get things back in shape.

     # update homebrew
     brew update